Edb83/snake/README.md

 **1. Responsive HTML canvas**

-- The core game (including the current score and high score) is exists entirely in an HTML canvas element and could appear as a standalone element in another environment
+- The core game (including the current score and high score) exists entirely in an HTML canvas element and could appear as a standalone element in another environment
 - Whatever the display size or screen orientation, the canvas adapts to fill the maximum possible screen area while preserving its graphical resolution and aspect ratio.
 A strong mobile experience was an essential requirement, and every effort has been made to ensure the game scales as far as possible without the need for extensive CSS styling.
 This extends not just to the size of the snake and food, but to the font-size of the scoreboard and to the size, velocity and gravity of particle effects

 **2. Responsive controls**

 - The game can be controlled with either a keyboard (and mouse) or touch-screen swipe gestures
-- Player input responses are very crisp and reliable at any game speed
+- Player input responses are crisp and reliable at any game speed
 - On mobile, swipe gestures are recognised across the entire screen to prevent missed gestures
 - Thanks to panning gesture recognition, sharp turns can be achieved with relative ease, even on mobile
 - The game can be paused by either hitting spacebar or tapping the screen with two fingers simultaneously